Angineer/Angineer.github.io/_projects/Robot.md

 Sometimes I have been very focused on the robot, while at other times I've let my attention wax and wane.
 Do I wish that I had done it differently?
 It's hard to say.
 I'm happy with what I've accomplished and the skills I've learned.

 Robie reminds me of the [trebuchet](/projects/Trebuchet.html) project because they have both been such integral parts of my life, acting as major milestones in my story.
 Finishing it is truly like closing a chapter.

+#### Nov 24, 2020
+Version 1 is complete!

+To try to combat the noise from the drive motors that was affecting the eyeball servo, I just twisted the signal wires for the servo.
+It's not 100% effective, but it seems to do a decent job.

+For the conveyor spindles, I tried to print my own replacements, but the 3D printers at my hackerspace were all out of commission, so I ended up ordering them through a shop on Etsy, [SuperHeroDIY](https://www.etsy.com/shop/SuperheroDIY).
+They were great quality.
+The only issue was that the plastic was too slippery to drive the conveyor belts.
+A little bit of duct tape came to my rescue:

+{% include img_h.html idx=26 %}
+{% include img_v.html idx=27 %}

+So, finally, here is a video of the entire system:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rRqIBj6cinI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>